nimbix/jarvice_cli/README.md

 # JarviceAPI

-JarviceAPI contains a Client and AuthenticatedClient for interacting with https://api.jarvice.com
+JarviceAPI contains a Client and AuthenticatedClient for interacting with a JARVICE API, defaulting to https://api.jarvice.com